Updated on October 21, 2021

 Recording deeds with the county recorder’s office is not as easy as it may seem.
-Our real estate attorneys have recorded deeds, encumbrances, deeds of trust and all sorts of title related documents in nearly every county in Southern California.
+Our real estate attorneys in Los Angeles have recorded deeds, encumbrances, deeds of trust and all sorts of title related documents in nearly every county in Southern California.
 Our cases in Riverside County, San Bernardino County, Los Angeles County, Ventura County, Tulare County, Orange County and throughout the State of California have allowed us to gain experience with variety of documentary transfer tax issues that arise when recording documents.

 As background, in order to clear encumbrances to title of real estate, property owners must often record quitclaim deeds or grant deeds or other documents recorded at the local county recorder’s office.
 When recording quitclaim deeds or grant deeds in Los Angeles County, the County requires that the party recording the document include information pertaining to the documentary transfer tax.
 A documentary transfer tax is a tax imposed by the County under the Revenue and Taxation code that the County is authorized to levy whenever real property is conveyed from one party to another.